alexandremorin24/holbertonschool-simple_shell/README.md

 - `execute.c` - Contains the function for executing commands.
 - `process_command.c` - Contains the `process_command` function for processing and executing commands.
 - `input.c` - Contains the function for reading input from the user.
-- `_getenv.c` - Contains the function for retrieving environment variables.
 - `built_in.c` - Contains the functions for built-in commands like `exit` and `env`.
 - `helpers.c` - Contains helper functions such as `_realloc` and `print_env`.
 - `man_1_simple_shell` - The manual page for the project (for man command).